 When you click on “Save Changes” the API Key will be used to get your list of mailing lists at MailChimp.
 You will need to have at least one mailing list established in order to use the plugin because new subscribers have to go to a specific list.
 In the “Subscription List” dropdown will be your mailing lists at MailChimp.
 If you don’t see it, click on “Save Changes” to refresh the list.

 Select the list you want your Participants Database signups to be subscribed to.

 Set Up Your “Opt-In” Checkbox

-As long as the internal values are “yes” and “no” it will work.
+As long as the saved values (the second of each :: pair) are “yes” and “no” it will work.

 Completing the Setup